Relocation Guide · Last updated 2 June 2026

 - Income tax is the primary form of personal taxation

-Personal income tax in Gibraltar is charged under one of two systems, and taxpayers are assessed under whichever produces the lower liability:
+Personal income tax is charged under one of two systems, and taxpayers are assessed under whichever produces the lower liability:

-2. **Allowance Based System**, which applies tax at rates that top out below many comparable European jurisdictions
+- Allowance Based System, which applies tax at rates that top out below most comparable European jurisdictions

 Tax residency in Gibraltar is determined primarily by physical presence.
 Generally, you are considered tax resident if you spend more than 183 days per year in Gibraltar.
-However, other factors, such as where your permanent home is located and where your economic interests lie, can also be relevant.
+However, other factors, including where your permanent home is located and where your economic interests lie, can also be relevant.

 This is an area where precision matters.
-If you spend significant time in both Gibraltar and Spain, the question of where you are tax resident can become complex and potentially contentious.
+If you spend significant time in both Gibraltar and Spain, the question of where you are tax resident can become complex.
 Both jurisdictions have rules that could assert a claim to your tax residency, and getting it wrong can result in being taxed in both places, or facing penalties.

 The single most important piece of advice in this article: get professional guidance on your tax residency status before you move, not after.